Desire1991/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 # Overview:
-In this project, I helped a company called SellBy to analyze Amazon reviews written by members of the paid Amazon Vine program.
+In this project, I was helping a company called SellBy to analyze Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

 I chose the Musical Instrument dataset for the analysis.
 To do so, I used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Next, I used PySpark and Pandas to determine if there is any bias toward favorable reviews from Vine members in my dataset.